 See memory not as an exhaustive guide to the past, but as a constructive guide from the past to the future

 We usually think of memory as a tool to remember the past.
-Actually however, the past is too vast to be remembered entirely or entirely accurately.
-The same incident is remembered differently by different people and differently by the same person at different times.
-If we start thinking of our memory as an exhaustive guide to the past, we can get caught in the past.
+Actually however, the past is too vast to be remembered entirely or accurately.
+Consider one incident.
+It is often remembered differently by different people.
+Even the same person may remember it differently at different times.
+If we start thinking of our memory as an exhaustive guide to the past, we can get caught endlessly in the past.

-In fact, some people live in the past.
-Their mental energy is dissipated in endless replays of inconclusive post-mortems of who did what and what could have been done instead.
-The Bhagavad-gita (18.35) cautions against such self-destructive mental patterns, whereby we may get lost in fearing, lamenting, resenting and so forth – all these point to a consciousness steeped in ignorance, ignorance about the nature of memory.
+In fact, some people get caught like that.
+They endlessly replay past events.
+And they keep doing inconclusive post-mortems of who did what and what could have been done instead.
+The Bhagavad-gita (18.35) cautions against such self-destructive mental patterns centered on fearing, lamenting and resenting – all these point to a consciousness steeped in ignorance, specifically ignorance about the nature of memory.

 To use our memory constructively, we need to primarily look ahead, not behind.
 What’s happened has already happened.
-What we can do is learn, as much as possible, to prevent the recurrence of the unwanted past in the future.
+What we can do is learn, as much as possible, to prevent the recurrence of the unwanted past.

 With this vision of service, we re-envision memory not as a torch that shows us the past, but as a torch that is fueled by insights from the past for seeing the future more clearly.

 - What goes wrong if we see memory as an exhaustive guide to the past?